Cannabis Has a Long History of Helping Ease Menstrual Discomfort

 Whoopi & Maya’s line of cannabis-infused products harness the therapeutic powers of the cannabis plant to provide maximum relief for various physical discomforts, especially those related to women’s menstrual cycles.

 As Whoopi & Maya customer Kathleen says, “The Whoopi and Maya products really help to manage my pain and empower me to face real life when I am having my period.
 I take the relax tincture every day, before work and during work I eat the CBD chocolate.
-After work I get some light exercise and then I soak in the bath salts.
-The tincture is the best, and I have that in the evening days before and during my period.
+After work I get some light exercise and then I soak in the CBD Bath Salt-Lavender and it’s really good.
+But the tincture is much better, and I have that in the evening days before and during my period.
 I have been doing this for about a year.
 Instead of being worried and anxious about my period, I feel good knowing that I can support my body and still support myself financially by getting up and going to work or enjoying my time off without pain.”

 Medical marijuana has proven to have some significant medical benefits, most especially pain control.
 Although it isn’t strong enough to treat severe pain (such as bone fractures or post-surgical pain), it can be effective in relieving different types of chronic pain in many people.